syntiara/Hahn.ApplicatonProcess.Application/README.md

 1. Open the project in visual studio
 2. run dotnet restore to restore package dependencies
 3. Click run to start the project
+4. The project should open up the browser on https://localhost:5001/swagger/index.html by default

 **Database Setup**